bachors/jQuery-Facebook-Stream/README.md

 jQuery-iBacor-Facebook-Streaming
 ================================

-Display all your wall post, comments &amp; likes in groups or fans page.
+Display all your wall post, comments &amp; likes in groups(PUBLIC) or fans page.

 <h1>Simple configuration</h1>
 <pre>